-Founded on Maui in 1995, Pacific Biodiesel is the nation’s longest operating and most experienced biodiesel producer, and established the first retail biodiesel pump in America.
-Today with more than 100 employees statewide, the company is the only commercial producer of liquid biofuels in Hawaii.
+Founded on Maui in 1995, Pacific Biodiesel is the nation’s longest operating biodiesel producer, and established the first retail biodiesel pump in America.
+Today with nearly 100 employees statewide, the company is the only commercial producer of liquid biofuels in Hawaii.

 DLNR Transitions to Biodiesel on Maui

 July, 2019 – This month the Department of Land and Natural Resources on Maui began the transition from petroleum diesel to biodiesel.
 DLNR staff filled their trucks with biodiesel at Pacific Biodiesel’s Hobron Avenue fueling station.

 As co-chair of Hawaii’s Climate Change Mitigation and Adaptation Commission, the DLNR recognized in a November press release that ground transportation contributes significantly to Hawaii’s share of greenhouse gas emissions.
 The department has committed to fighting climate change with energy solutions that are that are clean, equitable, and resilient.